 11. Biased oil demand analysis

-The Minnesota Department of Commerce has made clear that Minnesota refineries are in good shape for oil supply and the new larger Line 3 isn’t needed.
+The Department has made clear that Minnesota refineries are in good shape for oil supply and the new larger Line 3 isn’t needed.
 Commerce took the extraordinary step to sue the PUC to reverse Line 3’s Certificate of Need.

 12. Problems with Landowner Choice Program

 The first rule of kindergarten is to clean up your old mess before creating a new one.
 Enbridge didn’t want to pay the cleanup costs of removing the old Line 3, roughly $1.2 billion.
 Instead, it proposed the Landowner Choice Program, which would give landowners the choice between having Enbridge remove the old pipeline or leaving it in the ground in exchange for a one-time payment.
 It’s to Enbridge’s financial benefit to have landowners leave the pipe in the ground.
 It passes cleanup costs to future generations.